WOLF'S DEN

 - Ours mature to about 18 to 30lbs.
 They generally stand between 9 and 12 inches tall and they range from about 12 to 16 inches long.

-- Variety of colors available, our colors include, but are not limited to solid black, solid white, bluebacks, silver and white, solid silver, black and white, black and white pinto, solid red, red and white, red and white pinto, and rust.
-A few even have a blue eye or two blue eyes depending on the color and the parents.
+- Variety of colors available, our colors include, but are not limited to solid black, solid white, bluebacks, silver and white, solid silver, black and white, black and white pinto, chocolate, roan, solid red, red and white, red and white pinto, and rust.
+They can have brown, blue, green, or purple eyes.

 MINIATURE MULEFOOTS